A Gibbs sampler for a class of random convex polytopes: Applications

 For the approach of \citet{Dempster66}, termed ``Simplex-DSM'' in \citet{lawrence2009new}, we first run the proposed Gibbs sampler without taking into account the linear constraint \eqref{eq:phi-constraint}.
 Among the generated feasible sets, only those that intersect with the linear constraint are retained, and an interval $[\underline{\phi}, \overline{\phi}]$ is obtained for each such set, where

-For the data considered here, this retains $5\%$ of the iterations.
+For the data considered here, this retains $5\%$ of the iterations, and is therefore a practical solution.
+However the approach would become impractical if the counts were much less ``compatible'' with the linkage constraint, in which case novel computational methods would be necessary.
 We estimate $(\pp,\qq,\rr)$ for sets $\{\phi\in [0,c)\}$ for $c\in(0,1)$, i.e. lower and upper cumulative distribution functions, under both approaches and represent them in Figure \ref{fig:linkage:cdf}.
 The plot shows the overall agreement between the two approaches.
-Figure \ref{fig:linkage:rcdf} highlights the difference in $\rr$ values, and illustrates that multiple approaches within the DS framework can lead to different numerical results.
+Figure \ref{fig:linkage:rcdf} highlights the difference in $\rr$ values, and illustrates that multiple approaches within the DS framework lead to different results.